bifurcation/draft-barnes-cfrg-mult-for-7748/draft-barnes-cfrg-mult-for-7748.md

 An update of a private key `sk` by a delta `d` fails if and only if neither `d*sk` or `n - d*sk` has the relevant bit set.
-In this section, we will assume that for uniform `d`, this product `c = d*sk` is uniformly distributed among scalars modulo n.
+In this section, we will assume that for uniform `d`, this product `c = d*sk` is uniformly distributed among scalars modulo `n`.
 From this assumption, we can describe the set of values `c` for which updates fail, and thus estimate the probability that an update will fail.